KeiranY/tarkov-bronzeman/README.md

 `ignoreItems`, items that can be purchased without being unlocked, useful for quest items i.e. the MS200 marker.

 `requireUnlockComponents`, if true you'll have to have unlocked every item on a weapon, in a bag, etc. in order to purchase it

+`debug`, if true will display additional debug information in the AKI Server window and in `user/logs`

 ## Changelog